 It is thought that Menard’s Directors had, with Tom Walkinshaw’s involvement, been consulted over the upcoming cabriolet concepts (dubbed ‘Project Viking’ in the national press).
-Sadly, these schemes never left the drawing board, the project having been offficially disbanded in February 2005…
+Sadly, these schemes never left the drawing board, the project having been officially disbanded in February 2005…

 Lee Mitchell, one of the Designers working across several MG Rover projects at Longbridge during the RDX60 development programme, summed up the design processes succinctly: ‘There were around five or six initial scale models for RDX60, and the first incarnation of that car was the fastback theme.
 It wasn’t that it was poor, but it needed a lot of work.